 E-commerce is a rapidly growing enterprise and one of the biggest drivers of economic growth in the world today.
 With global retail sales via e-commerce expected to clock in at just shy of USD 2 trillion in 2016, approximately 8.7% of all retail sales this year, it is clear that e-commerce is the future of consumer spending.
-Retail e-commerce, led by giants like Amazon and Alibaba, has grown at breakneck pace; double digit growth rates are predicted to last through 2020, when sales are expected to cross USD 4 trillion.
+Retail e-commerce, led by giants like Amazon and Alibaba, has grown at a breakneck pace; double-digit growth rates are predicted to last through 2020 when sales are expected to cross USD 4 trillion.
 Not bad for an industry that didn’t even exist 20 years ago!

-Now, businesses have realised that in order to survive, they must leave the past behind and move into the digital marketplace.
+Now, businesses have realized that in order to survive, they must leave the past behind and move into the digital marketplace.
 All of a sudden, small and medium scale e-commerce ventures have sprung up all over the internet targeting every possible market niche.
 From custom made art and crafts to dedicated engineering and electronic solutions, the internet has been a boon for small businesses.
 They are now able to directly connect with the people who want to buy their goods and services without having to deal with middlemen and resellers.
 E-commerce ready websites are in huge demand now, and a very popular combination of web resource has emerged.

 The foundations of a solid e-commerce venture